proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 There are situations where the default arrow controller will not allow you to create the type of test scenario you require.
 If you recall, the default arrow controller assumes the page you load is the page under test.
 To solve this you can use a different arrow controller called *locator*.
 The *locator* controller allows you to navigate to the page under test by allowing you to perform actions such as clicking and typing.

-The controller samples can be found `here.
+..
+The controller samples can be found `here. - TODO... need the link to the controller samples (@dmitris)

 ..
 TODO... needs to be updated